abdullah38rcc/ExampleAndroidApp/guide.md

 Now you are ready to use the SDK.
 You will next need to acquire an authenticated Catalyze instance by logging in a user or creating a new user.
 The next section covers these steps.

-All networking calls made using the Catalyze Android SDK are made asynchronously (except UMLS requests which have the option of being run synchronously or asynchronously) and sent to the Catalyze API.
+All networking calls made using the Catalyze Android SDK are made asynchronously and sent to the Catalyze API.
 To simplify the process of making Catalyze API calls we have provided a callback interface that allows you to easily define what you want to do with the results.

 To make Catalyze API calls you will need to provide a CatalyzeListener of the appropriate type to the SDK method making the API call.
 CatalyzeListener is an abstract class with the methods onSuccess() and onError(), that you must define for handling asynchronous responses from API calls.
 The type that is returned when onSuccess is called is determined by the individual method call, while onError will always receive a CatalyzeException, which is an exception wrapper class that can contain a wide variety of possible errors.